kbd/aush/README.md

 - positional arguments are passed verbatim
 - single-letter keyword arguments are converted to single-dash arguments
 - longer keyword arguments are converted to double-dash arguments
-- underscores in keywords are converted to dashes
+- underscores in keywords and program names are converted to dashes
 - if the value of a keyword argument is an iterable (not `str`), it is repeated

 If the conventions don't do what you want, you can always fall back to passing exactly the strings you want, positionally, in the list way of creating commands.